The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application

-Any such ODTR can be defined in terms of the conditional additive treatment effect (CATE), namely $E_{P_{U,X}}[Y_1-Y_0|W]$, which is the effect of treatment for a given value of covariates $W$.
+Any such ODTR can be defined in terms of the conditional average treatment effect (CATE), namely $\mathbb{E}_{P_{U,X}}[Y_1-Y_0|W]$, which is the effect of treatment for a given value of covariates $W$.
 Any ODTR assigns treatment 1 and 0 to all strata of covariates for which the CATE is positive and negative, respectively.
 If the CATE is 0 for a particular $W$ (i.e., there is no treatment effect for that strata of $W$), the ODTR as defined above may have more than one maximizing rule and therefore may be non-unique; this is why the RHS of equation \ref{eq1} above is a set \citep{luedtke2016statistical}.
 An ODTR can take an arbitrary value for strata at which the CATE is 0.
 If we assume that assigning treatment 0 is preferable to assigning treatment 1 in the absence of a treatment effect, then we would prefer the following ODTR as a function of the CATE: